TAIEF-HASAN/Test-Automation/README.md

     - 202 Accepted: The request has been accepted for processing, but the processing has not been completed.
 (POST, PUT)
     - 204 No Content: The server successfully processed the request, but is not returning any content.
 (DELETE)
 - 3xx: Redirection
+    - 301 Moved Permanently: The resource has been moved to a new URL permanently.
+(GET)
+    - 302 Found: The resource is temporarily located at a different URL.
+(GET)
+    - 304 Not Modified: The resource has not been modified since the last request.
+(GET)
 - 4xx: Client Errors
 - 5xx: Server Errors